cdmandrews/cdmandrews.github.io/3301/weekly/facts-about-fact-sheets.md

     - Tables of data ([change in state prison populations](https://www.sentencingproject.org/wp-content/uploads/2016/02/US-Prison-Population-Trends-1999-2015.pdf))
     - Graphs: ([bar charts, other data-oriented visuals](https://criminaljustice.cityofnewyork.us/wp-content/uploads/2020/09/Supervised-Release-Annual-Scorecard-2019_September-2020.pdf))

-### Fact sheets accomplish a range of related actions or purposes (i.e. _exigences_).
-- Instruct or inform (safety info; new medical information or research; define key facts about complex medical conditions, safety information; information about an organization’s purpose or processes; [FAQs](https://www.dhs.gov/news/2018/11/01/myth-vs-fact-caravan))
-- Explain how to do something or give instructions (how to go through a process, how to recognize an official census-taker)
-- Promote something (a program, an activity)
-- Persuade or advocate

 ### What do these examples show you that you can apply as you’re creating your own fact sheets?

-Audience and purpose inform each of these choices and features.
-Fact sheets for experts differ from fact sheets for parents, families, preprofessionals, publics, decision-makers, laborers, women, people speaking English, people speaking español, and so forth.
-Fact sheets from medical and public health organizations are stylistically distinct from OSHA and census.gov style sheets--though not as wildly distinct as some genres.